London International Youth Science Forum | Summer School

 - The representative is chosen by interview

 - Candidates will not be chosen for their academic ability alone.
-Evidence of sociability and achievement in other areas will also be taken into consideration as will good communication skills
+Evidence of sociability and achievement in other areas will also be taken into consideration.

-- Candidates must be first year, third-level students engaged in a course of full-time study in the Faculty of Science and Health (includes the BSc in Science Education).
+- Candidates must be first year, third-level students engaged in a course of full-time study in the Faculty of Science and Health.

 Reports from previous year's representatives can be viewed at the links below: